lareza-farhan-wanaghi/gophercises/readme.md

 - Though there are not many things there, the web application is running normally.
 Now, let's visit the /panic path of the web application. <br/><br/>
 ![recover4](readme_images/recover4.png)

 - The above output indicates the web application has recovered from a panic situation, and the stack traces printed are the traces for the corresponding panic situation.
-Click one of the links provided to show the source code associated with a given stack trace.
+Click one of the links provided to show the source code associated with the given stack trace.
 (Below, we clicked the link at the very top of the stack traces and are shown the source code corresponding to that stack trace)<br/><br/>
 ![recover5](readme_images/recover5.png)